Go to the Nature Institute’s home page

 And once more: after a study showed that 70 percent of mRNAs in a cell are specifically localized, Robert Singer of Albert Einstein College of Medicine in New York City called it a “staggeringly large number”.
 He went on: “It’s almost as if every mRNA coming out of the nucleus knows where it’s going” (quoted in Travis 2011).

-Dekker, after posing the problem of a nucleus crowded with regulatory factors, immediately went on to offer what he thought was at least part of the answer:
+Dekker, after posing the problem of a nucleus crowded with diverse regulatory factors bearing on gene expression in different ways, immediately went on to offer what he thought was at least part of the solution to the problem:

 Recent work has revealed a surprisingly simple strategy for matching genes to only some regulatory elements, which involves the spatial organization and folding of chromosomes inside the nucleus.

-Certainly this folding, which we encountered in Chapter 3, is an important aspect of the cell’s performance.
+Certainly this folding, which we encountered in Chapter 3 (“What Brings Our Genome Alive?”), is an important aspect of the cell’s performance.
 But this doesn’t resolve the problem Dekker started with.
-To explain the achievement of crucial regulatory connections in the nucleus by citing chromosomal foldings that bring genetic loci and regulatory molecules together in just the right way is merely to reframe the problem in slightly different terms.
-We still face the same kind of question with which we began: How are the foldings achieved with such evident wisdom?
-(On the general principle here, see Chapter 11.)
+To explain the achievement of crucial regulatory connections in the nucleus by citing chromosomal foldings that bring genetic loci and regulatory molecules together in just the right way is merely to push the problem back one step.
+We still have to ask the same sort of question with which we began: How are the foldings achieved with such evident wisdom?

 Biologists, in their own fashion, do notice the second question.
-They notice it, as I have repeatedly mentioned, in their putting of questions to themselves (“How does the cell do X?”).
+They notice it, as I have repeatedly mentioned, in their putting of questions to themselves (“How does the cell do X?”), where the question generally refers to a meaningful accomplishment.
 They notice it in their acknowledgment that organisms behave and undertake tasks, something solar systems and lake-bottom sediments never do.
-And they notice it when they grant that every organism acts as if it were a purposive being, even if they immediately feel compelled to explain away this purposiveness by appealing to natural selection (Chapters 2 and 18).
+And they notice it when they grant that every organism acts as if it were a purposive being, even if they immediately feel compelled to explain away this purposiveness by appealing to natural selection (Chapters 2, “The Organism’s Story”, and 18, “Teleology and Evolution”).
 What is not so often noticed is the fact that an organism’s purposive way of being and its pursuit of its own interests require a distinctive manner of understanding that cannot be assimilated to our understanding of inanimate objects.

 Is the entire matter really so vexing?
 The mystery of the unexpected coherence that molecular biologists confront, for example, in RNA splicing and DNA damage repair is, from a perfectly reasonable point of view, neither a mystery nor unexpected.
 The problem arises only at the moment when we unreasonably demand that an organism’s living performances be explained in an inanimate manner.
-Then, and only then, do we find we can’t make sense of things.
+Then, and only then, do we find it difficult to make sense of things.

 Listen to how Dekker concludes his reflections about the puzzle of genes and the “hundreds of thousands” of regulatory elements they may or may not interact with: “Future studies will no doubt unveil how [certain chromosome domains] are established and how they insulate genes from the wrong crowd.”

-There you see the uncomfortable conflation of the two different explanatory challenges: those of physics and chemistry on one hand, and those of living activity on the other.
-In appealing to future studies Dekker is not expressing a hope that they will go beyond the elucidation of physical lawfulness.
-Yet he speaks as though he were unaware that such lawfulness knows nothing about the “wrongness” of a molecular crowd and therefore cannot explain, or “unveil”, how events are so coordinated as to insulate genes from that crowd.
+There you see the uncomfortable conflation of two different explanatory challenges: those of physics and chemistry on one hand, and those of living activity on the other.
+In appealing to future studies, Dekker speaks as though he were unaware of the gap between the idea of physical lawfulness allowed in those studies, on one hand, and that of the “wrongness” of a molecular crowd, on the other.
+Part of that gap consists of the fact that the lawfulness of events does not explain how those events are meaningfully coordinated, as when genes are insulated from the wrong crowd.

-Such efforts at reductionism — efforts to reduce biological meaning to the terms of physical lawfulness — never make any progress.
-Yes, we dramatically extend our tracing of physical lawfulness in the cell.
-But, for all the flood of physical data today, the needs, interests, tasks, intentions, and meanings of the organism never become less salient in structuring our understanding.
-The well-coordinated pattern of chromosome folding is no less a “mystery” than the well-coordinated pattern of gene associations the folding is supposed to explain.
-After these last several decades of aggressive molecular biological reductionism, we ought at last to admit its failure to ourselves.
+Efforts at reductionism — efforts to reduce biological meaning to the terms of physical lawfulness — never make any progress.
+Yes, we have dramatically extended our tracing of physical lawfulness in the cell.
+But, for all the flood of physical data today, the needs, interests, tasks, intentions, and meanings of the organism never become less necessary for structuring our understanding.

-The cell biologist, Paul Weiss (Chapter 6), in addressing the larger coherence of the “heaving and churning” cell, did not merely stare, transfixed, at the problem of order within “chaos”.
+Paul Weiss (Chapter 6, “Context: Dare We Call It Holism?”) in addressing the larger coherence of the “heaving and churning” cell, did not merely stare, transfixed, at the problem of order within “chaos”.
 He tried to formulate its essence as clearly as possible, often resorting to statements such as this: “The resultant behavior of the population [of cellular constituents] as a whole is infinitely less variant from moment to moment than are the momentary activities of its parts.”
 And so “the system as a whole preserves its character” (Weiss 1962, p.
 6).
 And again: When we examine the form and physiology of an organism, we see how “certain definite rules of order apply to the dynamics of the whole system … reflected [for example] in the orderliness of the overall architectural design, which cannot be explained in terms of any underlying orderliness of the constituents” (Weiss 1971, p.
 286).

 What was the constraining power through which all those molecules, possessing all those degrees of freedom at their own level, yielded to a consistent order at a higher level — a physically unexpected coherence?
 This was the question Weiss’ life-long observation of living cells continually brought him up against.
 But he was too honest to frame an answer in terms of the science of his day.
 His virtue lay in nevertheless not shrinking from the problem.
 He spent a long career investigating and describing the physically lawful performances of cells, but he did not pretend that, in doing this, he was explaining the order he observed.

-It would be strange if the discovery of order in the cell persisted as a problem; another name for the discovery of order is, after all, “science”.
-I suppose that the unexpectedness of order has been part of the scientist’s experience all along.
+It would be strange if the initially surprising discovery of living and coherent order in the cell persisted as a problem; another name for the discovery of order is, after all, “science”.
+I suppose that the unexpectedness of at least some forms of order has been part of the scientist’s experience all along.
 But when we live with it long enough, the unexpected becomes expected.
 In the end, it simply further strengthens our inalienable sense that we live in a world of coherent meaning.

 Where are we now?